funghi999/OpenDTU-DUO-Fusion/README.md

 ## Documentation

-The documentation can be found [here](https://tbnobody.github.io/OpenDTU-docs/).
+The origin documentation of openDTU can be found [here](https://tbnobody.github.io/OpenDTU-docs/).
 Please feel free to support and create a PR in [this](https://github.com/tbnobody/OpenDTU-docs) repository to make the documentation even better.

+### Documentation for openDTU-DUO-Fusion

+* Will comming soon!

 ## Breaking changes